-Grant Hay: Who you are and what the people think you are, are two very different things.
-Everyone has a private life, which is private to tell.
+Grant Hay: Who you are, and what the people think you are, are two very different things.
+Everyone has a private life, which is of course private to tell.

 PA: Describe your childhood.

 JGH: Privileged.
 Broken around the edges.
-A fairytale.
+A fairytale of sorts.

-PA: You went to boarding school in Australia and lived in Paris, what was it like?
+PA: You went to boarding school in Australia, but lived in Paris, what was it like?

 JGH: Well, I was constantly trying to run away from boarding school.
 We had a house in Melbourne, but my father died and my mother decided it was best for us to live away from home.
-It was a cold and dreary wind-swept place built on a volcanic shale limestone cliff overlooking a polluted tidal sea inlet and oil refinery.
+It was a cold and dreary wind-swept place, built on a volcanic shale limestone cliff, overlooking a polluted tidal sea inlet.
 I didn’t go to Paris until much later.
 It was a great time.
 A great city.

 PA: You’ve talked a lot about television.
 What’s happening in television right now?